amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

 #### How does it work

-The "build" command processes the JSON files in the `properties` folder.
+The "build" command processes the JSON files in the `tokens` folder.
 Whenever it finds a reference declared via this syntax:

 ```
-   property: {
+   token: {
        "value": "{ref.to.object.value}"
    }
 ```
-the build process resolves the reference using the declared path (`ref.to.object`) to retrieve the actual value of the referenced property inside the Style Dictionary object.
+the build process resolves the reference using the declared path (`ref.to.object`) to retrieve the actual value of the referenced token inside the Style Dictionary object.

 **Notice**: if the path is not valid, doesn't exist or is a circular reference, Style Dictionary generates an error in the console.

 #### What to look at

-Open the JSON files in the `properties` folder and see how certain properties are referencing the values of other properties via "aliases".
+Open the JSON files in the `tokens` folder and see how certain tokens are referencing the values of other tokens via "aliases".

 For example, open `color/base.json` and see how the value of the "primary" color is a **reference** to the value of the "green" color, declared as: